thecml/mensa/README.md

 Citation
 --------
-Please consider citing the paper if you find this work useful.
+If you find this paper useful in your work, please consider citing it:

 ```
 @article{lillelund_mensa_2024,